kelsman/Photoshare/README.md

 Functionalities include:

+* Login/Signup
+* Edit Profile/Channge password
-* The ability for users to create a post
+* Create a post
-* The ability for users to like a post
+* Like a post
-* The ability for users to comment on a post
+* Comment on a post
-* The ability for users to follow and unfollow other others
+* Follow other users
+* Unfollow other users
-* The ability for an authenticated user to delete a post
+* Delete a post

 ## Tech